bhargavvarmasagi/GDP-Team04/README.md

 Added new statements in the specified format in 'Functional requirements list' document and in wiki page: (09/13/2024) The statements of functional requirements that include load distribution, location-based services, product and store suggestions, saved payment options, integration of third parties, data management, performance problems have been added in the 'Functionl Requirements list' and also in wiki page.

+Revised 'Action Items' based on client meeting: (9/13/2024) Following the client meeting, I have updated the 'Action Items' section of our documentation to reflect the tasks and changes that were discussed.
+This includes adjustments to the project requirements and any new priorities identified by the client.
+This helps in tracking what needs to be done and ensures that the team addresses all client concerns effectively.